-The following table sets forth certain information regarding the ownership of the common and preferred stock of the Company as of December [], 2014, by: (i) each current director; (ii) each of our named executive officers; (iii) all of our executive officers and directors as a group; and (iv) all those known by us to be beneficial owners of more than 5% of our common stock.
-None of our executive officers or directors own shares of our 6.75% Series 2021 Term Preferred Stock ("Term Preferred Stock"), and, to our knowledge, no person beneficially owns more than 5% of our Term Preferred Stock.
+The following table sets forth certain information regarding the ownership of the common and preferred stock of the Company as of November 20, 2014, by: (i) each current director; (ii) each of our named executive officers; (iii) all of our executive officers and directors as a group; and (iv) all those known by us to be beneficial owners of more than 5% of our common stock.
+None of our executive officers or directors own shares of our 6.75% Series 2021 Term Preferred Stock, or Series 2021 Term Preferred Stock, and, to our knowledge, no person beneficially owns more than 5% of our Series 2021 Term Preferred Stock.
 Except as otherwise noted, the address of the individuals below is c/o Gladstone Capital Corporation, 1521 Westbranch Drive, Suite 100, McLean, VA 22102.
-As of December [], 2014, no independent director (or his/her immediate family members) owned securities of our Adviser.
+As of November 20, 2014, no independent director (or his/her immediate family members) owned securities of the Adviser.

 Beneficial Ownership of Common Stock (1)(2)

-Number of Common Number of Preferred Percent of
+Number of Common Percent of

-Name and Address Shares Shares Total
+Name and Address Shares Total

 Directors:

-David Gladstone
+David Gladstone 1,164,794 5.5%

-Terry Lee Brubaker
+Terry L. Brubaker 114,210

-Paul W. Adelgren
+Paul W. Adelgren 6,394

 David A.R.
-Dullum
+Dullum 2,000

-Michela A. English
+Michela A. English 1,588

+Caren D. Merrick 0

-John H. Outland
+John H. Outland 1,821

-Anthony W. Parker
+Anthony W. Parker 0

-Walter H. Wilkinson, Jr.
+Walter H. Wilkinson, Jr. 0

 Named Executive Officers (that are not also Directors):

+Melissa Morrison 375

-Robert L. Marcotte
+Robert L. Marcotte 94,266

-Melissa Morrison

-All executive officers and directors as a group (9 persons)
+All executive officers and directors as a group (12 persons) 1,385,549 6.2%

-[Less than 1%]

-- (1) This table is based upon information supplied by executive officers, directors and principal stockholders.
+- \ Less than 1% - (1) This table is based upon information supplied by executive officers, directors and principal stockholders.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and sole investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on [] shares of common stock outstanding on December [], 2014.
-No executive officers or directors held shares of our preferred stock as of December [], 2014, nor was anyone a principal stockholder of our preferred stock on such date. - (2) Ownership calculated in accordance with Rule 13d-3 of the 1934 Act.
+Applicable percentages are based on 21,000,160 shares of common stock outstanding on November 20, 2014.
+No executive officers or directors held shares of our preferred stock as of November 20, 2014, nor was anyone a principal stockholder of our preferred stock on such date. - (2) Ownership calculated in accordance with Rule 13d-3 of the 1934 Act.

-The following table sets forth, as of December [], 2014, the dollar range of equity securities that are beneficially owned by each of our directors in the Company and in both the Company and Gladstone Investment Corporation in the aggregate.
-Gladstone Investment Corporation is our affiliate and a business development company that is also externally managed by our Adviser.
+The following table sets forth, as of November 20, 2014, the dollar range of equity securities that are beneficially owned by each of our directors in the Company and in both the Company and Gladstone Investment Corporation in the aggregate.
+Gladstone Investment Corporation is our affiliate and a business development company that is also externally managed by the Adviser.